nasa/GeneLab_Data_Processing/GeneLab_Reference_Annotations/Pipeline_GL-DPPD-7110_Versions/GL-DPPD-7110-A/GL-DPPD-7110-A.md

   }
 }

-# For SALTY, reorder columns to mtach other tables
+# For SALTY, reorder columns to match other tables
 if (target_organism == "Salmonella enterica") { # Reorder columns to match others; was mismatched since ENTREZ came from GTF annot_orgdb <- annot_orgdb[, c("ENSEMBL", "SYMBOL", "GENENAME", "REFSEQ", "ENTREZID")] }